tomarus/chart/README.md

 Dead simple rrd like interactive svg graphs with focus on pixel perfect rendering of source data.

 Written in Go, the output is a SVG image containing Javascript which does most rendering and selection magic.
+Additionally a static png image can be written.

 ## Examples